newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 ...//build node2
 Model model = modelBuilder.end();
 ```
-Using the `node()` for the first node is optional.
-For example, for models consisting of only a single node, you can immediately start building the node without having to call the `node()` method.
+Using the `node()` method for the first node is optional.
+For example, for models consisting of only a single node, you can immediately start creating the node parts without having to call the `node()` method.

+There can only be one `Node` active for building at a time.
+Calling the `node()` method will stop building the previous node (if any) and start building the newly created node.

 ## Creating node parts
+A `Node` can contain one or more [parts](https://github.com/libgdx/libgdx/wiki/Models#nodepart).
+Each part of a node will be rendered at the same location (the [node transformation](https://github.com/libgdx/libgdx/wiki/Models#node-transformation)), but can be made up of a different [material](https://github.com/libgdx/libgdx/wiki/Material-and-environment) (e.g. shader uniforms) and or mesh (e.g. shader (vertex) attributes).

+> A NodePart is the smallest renderable part of a Model.
+Every visible NodePart implies a render call (or "draw call" if you prefer).
+Reducing the number of render calls can help to decrease the time it takes to render the model.
+Therefore it is advised to try and combine multiple parts to a single part where possible.

-To add a `NodePart` to the current node you can use one of the `part(...)` methods.
-A NodePart is basically the combination of a `MeshPart` and `Material`.
-You must always supply the material.
-For the `MeshPart`, `ModelBuilder` allows you to specify the (part of the) mesh yourself, or to start building the `MeshPart` using a `MeshPartBuilder`.
+To add a [`NodePart`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/NodePart.html) to the current node you can use one of the `part(...)` methods.
+A NodePart is basically the combination of a [`MeshPart`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/MeshPart.html) and [`Material`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/Material.html).
+You must always supply the material when calling one of the `part(...)` methods.
+For the `MeshPart`, however, `ModelBuilder` allows you to specify the (part of the) mesh yourself, or to start building the `MeshPart` using a `MeshPartBuilder`.

 > Keep in mind that the `Model` will always be made responsible for disposing the `Mesh`, regardless the method used to create part.

-A `MeshPartBuilder` is an interface (implemented by `MeshBuilder, see below) which contains various helper methods to create a mesh.
+A `MeshPartBuilder` is an interface (implemented by `MeshBuilder`, see below) which contains various helper methods to create a mesh.
 If you use the `part(...)` method to construct the MeshPart using a MeshPartBuilder, then ModelBuilder will try to combine multiple parts into the same Mesh.
 This will in most cases reduce the number of Mesh binds.
 This is only possible if the parts are made up using the same vertex attributes.
 For example:
 ```
 ModelBuilder modelBuilder = new ModelBuilder();
 modelBuilder.begin();